 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña (ICP) which shows that there is one (1) previously recorded archaeological site, SHPO#MA-1, within a half-mile (mi) radius of the project location.
-No archaeological evaluations have been conducted within the 0.5-mi review radius and no cultural resources found.
-There are two (2) Section 106 studies within the 0.5-mi review radius, with no cultural resources found.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there is one reported archaeological site within a half-mile (mi) radius of the project location.
+Two (2) archaeological surveys have been conducted within the 0.5-mile (mi) review radius with no cultural resources found.
+There is a site with the SHPO code UA-35 (SHPO-UA0100035) or ICP-CAT-UT-35 located west of the project area.
+There is a discrepancy between the two agencies' location information for the site, who list its direction and distance from the project area as 0.35 mi west-northwest (SHPO) and 0.38 mi west-southwest (ICP).
+This site is known as Otoao #35, and the findings are on a large rock inside Río Tanamá that contains two (2) anthropomorphic petroglyphs.
+According to the initial report, the site was in good condition during the 1980s, but over time it has experienced deterioration due to natural weathering and vandalism during the 2000s.
+Both locations reported for this site are situated within an archaeological resource area called "Recursos Arqueológicos," part of a